department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 #### Can I file a Supplemental Claim?

-You can file a Supplemental Claim anytime if you have new evidence. **Note:** You can’t file a Supplemental Claim if you have a fiduciary claim or a multiple party or contested claim (this is rare). <a href="#rare-situations">See if one of these rare situations applies to you</a>
+You can file a Supplemental Claim anytime if you have new evidence. **Note:** You can’t file a Supplemental Claim if you have a fiduciary claim or a contested claim (this is rare). <a href="#rare-situations">See if one of these rare situations applies to you</a>

 #### Is there a deadline for filing a Supplemental Claim?